51

 2

 • They could still fool the muggles, trade the "fool's gold" for something equally (or less) valuable. :P Stupid muggles would be like "'OMG!
 Someone stole my gold I bought two hours ago!".
-Oct 20, 2011 at 3:02
+Commented Oct 20, 2011 at 3:02

 • 4